zdne/zdne-old.org/resume.md

 ### Sales Support

 Proactively contributed to close the deals with large-scale enterprise customers.

 ### Customer Success

 Helped major global enterprises and individuals alike to succeed with their API projects.
+Listened to customer needs.
+Offered solutions and helped with the implementation.

 ### Product Marketing Manager